brunocanning/icat.manual/tutorials/06InstallingICATServer.md

 * Set the `rootUserNames` parameter to `simple/root` - that is the `root` username configured using the `simple` authentication mechanism.
 * Set `authn.list` to `simple` - we are only using the simple authentication plugin in this tutorial.
 * Add `authn.simple.friendly = Simple` below the `authn.simple.url`.
 These tell ICAT where to find the `simple` authentication plugin and what to call it.
+* Set the value of `authn.simple.url`, the FQDN in this URL must be the same as the CN of the payara certificate obtained from part 3 of this tutorial.
+* Set the value of `lucene.url`, the FQDN in this URL must be the same as the CN of the payara certificate obtained from part 3 of this tutorial.
 * Finally, set the `lucene.directory` parameter to the directory created before: `/home/glassfish/data/lucene`.

 ```INI